ppreshant/qPCR-analysis/README.md

 	- If you would prefer a cloud option, then make a googlesheet with sheets named `qPCR plate layouts` and `qPCR Std curves` following the template from [my sheet](https://docs.google.com/spreadsheets/d/1RffyflHCQ_GzlRHbeH3bAkiYo4zNlnFWx4FXo7xkUt8/edit#gid=0)
 	- Copy the url of your googlesheet and replace the one in `sheeturls = list(plate_layouts_PK = ..` in the script `0-general_functions_main.R`
 5. Open `0.5-user-inputs.R` script.
 Change the `flnm` and `title_name` variables. and other options by following the comments in the file
-6. You can try running the template file `q33_RNA stability-3_20-6-22` within the `excel files` folder by copying the template data for q33 and Std30 standard data from [my sheet](https://docs.google.com/spreadsheets/d/1RffyflHCQ_GzlRHbeH3bAkiYo4zNlnFWx4FXo7xkUt8/edit#gid=0)
+6. You can try running the template file `q50_S080_RAM 80a_mjd61 repression_new barcode` within the `excel files/` folder.
+Metadata for this is provided in the `Plate layouts.xlsx` sheet in the same folder, and this should be read by changing the `template_source <-` to `'excel'` in the user settings file `0.5-user_inputs.R`. _Side note: I read this from a google sheet that enables me to setup qPCRs by looking at this sheet on my phone :).
+Here is [my google sheet](https://docs.google.com/spreadsheets/d/1RffyflHCQ_GzlRHbeH3bAkiYo4zNlnFWx4FXo7xkUt8/edit#gid=0) with the metadata.
-7. Open `analysis.R` script and source it to analyze the data
+7. Open `analysis.R` script and source it to analyze the data.

 **Sample naming scheme**
 Sample names are written in a google sheet (contact me for access to see the template) in this particular format